quantum-kite/kite/docs/installation.md

 sudo apt-get install libeigen3-dev
 ```

-Ubuntu may not provide the required version of Eigen3, retrieve the [latest stable release][eigen3] of Eigen3.
+Make sure you retrieve the [latest stable release][eigen3] of Eigen3.
 Unzip the file and copy the *Eigen* directory to */usr/include/*.

 Hierarchical Data Format (*HDF5*) is used to store the inputs/outputs of the program: